-- You can get your care from an out-of-network provider; however, in most cases that provider must be eligible to participate in Medicare.
+• You can get your care from an out-of-network provider; however, in most cases that provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
-If you receive care from a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
-Check with your provider before receiving services to confirm that they are eligible to participate in Medicare. - You don't need to get a referral or prior authorization when you get care from out-of-network providers.
-However, before getting services from out-of-network providers you may want to ask for a pre-visit coverage decision to confirm that the services you are getting are covered and are medically necessary.
-(See Chapter 9, Section 4 for information about asking for coverage decisions.)
-This is important because:
+If you receive care from a provider who is not eligible to participate in Medicare.
+If you receive care from a provider who is not eligible to participate in Medicare.
+Second pay a provider who is not eligible to participate in Medicare.
+If you receive care from a provider who is not eligible to participate in Medicare.
+If you receive care from a provider who is not eligible to participate in Medicare.
+If you receive care from a provider who is not eligible to participate in Medicare.